-Comparing Lipitor and Tums Side Effect Profiles: A Comprehensive Analysis
+Comparing Lipitor and Tums Side Effect Profiles: What You Need to Know

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol.
+* Lipitor (atorvastatin): Lipitor is a statin medication used to lower cholesterol levels in the blood.
 It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of cholesterol in the bloodstream.

 * Headache